 We know our parish schools have deep roots in their communities.
 Community identity, team names and culture will continue to be pillars of the schools.
 These traditions and qualities make each school special and unique.
 We encourage principals to build upon their current culture to create a welcoming and warm environment that is appropriate to their community.

-Concerning reduction in staffing, this will be one of the key decisions moving forward for the leadership of the system; for the Board of Directors, the President, Directors and Principals.
+Key decisions for staffing for the system will be made by the leadership of the system, Board of Directors, the President, Directors and Principals.
 They will be charged with the good stewardship and have to regularly review costs and resources ensuring sustainability for the long term.
 They will jointly review all resource decisions regularly with help of experts on the Board Finance Committee.